Deploying Smart Contract Using Hardhat

 Step 3: In the terminal, run the following command which tells Hardhat to deploy your SBT token on the Klaytn Test Network (Baobab)

-npx hardhat run scripts/sbtDeploy.ts --network baobab
+npx hardhat run scripts/sbtDeploy.js --network baobab

 Step 5: Copy and paste the deployed contract address in the search field and press Enter.
 You should see the recently deployed contract.